 You do not have to worry about how much legal representation will cost.
 Our firm charges no attorney’s fees upfront and will only accept payment once you get your compensation.
 We can discuss our payment system in a free consultation before you hire a lawyer from our team.

-Get a Free Case Review with an Attorney at the Hammack Law Firm
+Get a Free Case Review with a Member of Hammack Law Firm

 Our team at Hammack Law Firm can help you if you have been told that you have to go back to work after your workers’ compensation ends.
 As one satisfied client put it, his lawyer “always made me feel that [my case] was the most important.”
-Contact us today for a free case evaluation at (864) 326-3333.
+Contact us today for a free case evaluation.
+Our phone number is (864) 326-3333.